revbayes/revbayes.github.io/tutorials/intro/rev.md

 -----------------------------------
 {:.subsection}

-One of the most important features of (or any programming language, really) is the ability to declare and assign variables.
+One of the most important features of Rev (or any programming language, really) is the ability to declare and assign variables.
 Variables store information to be referenced later, and can change throughout the execution of the program.
 There are three kinds of variables in RevBayes, called